MOBICOS – Experimental aquatic ecology in a box

 - Regulation of river biofilms in multiple stressed ecosystems.
 (Contact: Helge Norf)

-- Homogenisation of ecosystem functioning between Temperate and Neotropical streams due to agricultural land use (HECTARE).
+- Homogenisation of ecosystem functioning between Temperate and Neotropical streams due to agricultural land use (DFG-HECTARE).

 - Vertical light-resource competition between pelagic and benthic primary producers.